 The Angkor National Museum is an indoor museum in the heart of the city.
-There are seven air-conditioned exhibit halls that spotlight history, archeology, and mythology – some with video presentations.
+There are seven air-conditioned exhibit halls that spotlight history, archaeology, and mythology – some with video presentations.
 One hall was filled with tons of Buddha figures.
 We liked the exhibits that explained Angkor Wat and its artwork.
 It was very interesting to read about the Hindu mythology.
 There is a nice gift shop, but it is way over-priced.

 The War Museum is an outdoor museum on the outskirts of the city.
 We read on Tripadvisor about the complimentary guides – all veterans – but decided to explore on our own.
 But when we entered, Tom graciously persuaded us to let him show us around, and we are so glad that he did.
 Meansokhom, call him Tom, is from Kam Tom province.
 He was conscripted into the army at age 14 and lost touch with his family, who he still has not located.
 Tom served as a private in the infantry until 1998 when he lost his arm to a claymore landmine.
 The museum is set in a quiet wooded area and has a great display of old tanks, guns, weapons, and landmines.
 There is also the site of a former mass grave.
-We were shocked to learn that there are still 6 million unexploded landmines in Cambodia.
+We were shocked to learn that there are still six million unexploded landmines in Cambodia.
 See our detailed review on Tripadvisor.

 Siem Reap City